The universal growth of magnetic energy during the nonlinear phase of subsonic and supersonic small-scale dynamos: Results

-Furthermore, unlike the subsonic case, $\varepsilon$ no longer scales with $\Mach^3$, but instead follows a shallower trend $\alpha_\tnl \propto \varepsilon \propto \Mach^2$.
-Empirically, the trends we measure can be understood if the conversion of $E_{\tkin}$ into $E_{\tmag}$ is modified by the presence of acoustic modes and shocks, \ie if the flux is transferred on $t_\tsc$, due to a fraction of the energy being directly deposited into shock heating, $\varepsilon \sim u^2/t_{\tsc} \sim u^2 c_s / \ell \sim \Mach^2$, which acts to reduce the available hydrodynamical flux by a factor of $\Mach^{-1}$.
+All of our $\Mach > 1$ simulations yield $p_\tnl \approx 2$, consistent with quadratic-in-time growth \footnote{A complementary model-comparison analysis (see End Matter) confirms that subsonic results are best described by linear growth, while quadratic growth captures the supersonic regime.} of $E_\tmag$, aligned with the model of \citet{schleicher2013small}, which predicts that $E_\tmag(t) \sim E_\tkin^{1/2} (t/t_0)^2$ for Burgers-like turbulence.
+Indeed, as predicted by \citet{schleicher2013small}, this breaks the universality of $p_\tnl$ across different $\Mach$ regimes.
+Moreover, unlike the subsonic case, $\varepsilon$ no longer scales with $\Mach^3$, but instead follows a shallower trend $\alpha_\tnl \propto \varepsilon \propto \Mach^2$.
+Empirically, the trends we measure can be understood if the conversion of $E_{\tkin}$ into $E_{\tmag}$ is modified by the presence of acoustic modes and shocks, \ie if the flux is transferred on $t_\tsc$ timescales, due to a fraction of the energy being directly deposited into shock heating, $\varepsilon \sim u^2/t_{\tsc} \sim u^2 c_s / \ell \sim \Mach^2$, which acts to reduce the available hydrodynamical flux by a factor of $\Mach^{-1}$.
 This is consistent with the idea that in the compressible regime, some fraction of the $E_{\tkin}$ fills compressible mode degrees of freedom, which do not contribute to irreversible field amplification \citep{Federrath2011_supersonic_dynamo, Federrath2014_supersonic_dynamo, seta2021saturation, sur2024role, beattie2025taking}.